MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 dynamic_adjustment test case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parent class
+The class
 :py:class:`compass.ocean.tests.global_ocean.dynamic_adjustment.DynamicAdjustment`
 descends from :ref:`dev_ocean_global_ocean_forward_test` and defines a test
 case for performing a series of forward model runs in sequence to allow the
 ocean model to dynamically adjust to the initial condition.
 This process
-involves a rapid increase in ocean velocity. the dissipation of fast-moving
+involves a rapid increase in ocean velocity, the dissipation of fast-moving
 waves, and adjustment of the sea-surface height to be in balance with the
 dynamic pressure (see :ref:`global_ocean_dynamic_adjustment` in the User's
 Guide).
 This process typically require smaller times steps and artificial